Dick Van Dyke Fast Facts

 February 29, 2012 - At the age of 86, he marries makeup artist Arlene Silver, 40.

-2013 - The Screen Actors Guild presents Van Dyke with the 2012 Lifetime Achievement Award.
+2013 - The Screen Actors Guild presents Van Dyke with the 2012 Life Achievement Award.